Sea otter: Aquariums and zoos

 Sea otters can do well in captivity, and are featured in over 40 public aquariums and zoos.
 The Seattle Aquarium became the first institution to raise sea otters from conception to adulthood with the birth of Tichuk in 1979, followed by three more pups in the early 1980s.
 In 2007, a YouTube video of two sea otters holding paws drew 1.5 million viewers in two weeks, and had over 22 million views as of July 2022.
 Filmed five years previously at the Vancouver Aquarium, it was YouTube's most popular animal video at the time, although it has since been surpassed.
 The lighter-colored otter in the video is Nyac, a survivor of the 1989 Exxon Valdez oil spill.
 Nyac died in September 2008, at the age of 20.
 Milo, the darker one, died of lymphoma in January 2012.

+Other sea otters at the Vancouver Aquarium have also gone viral.
+During the 2020 COVID-19 pandemic, the livestream of Joey, a rescued sea otter pup at the Marine Mammal Rescue Center, attracted millions of viewers from across the world on YouTube and Twitch.
+Many viewers said the stream helped them cope with the anxiety and depression caused by the pandemic lockdowns.
+In June 2024, a video of another rescued sea otter pup, Tofino, received over 120,000,000 views and 5,000,000 likes on Instagram.

+Beginning in 2019, the streamer Douglas Wreden, popularly known as DougDoug, has held charity streams for the Monterey Bay Aquarium to celebrate the birthday of Rosa the sea otter.
+As of 2024, DougDoug and his community have raised over $1,000,000 in Rosa's name.

-Current Conservation
+Current conservation

 Sea otters, being a known keystone species, need a humanitarian effort to be protected from endangerment through "unregulated human exploitation".
 This species has increasingly been impacted by the large oil spills and environmental degradation caused by overfishing and entanglement in fishing gear.
-Current efforts have been made in legislation: the international Fur Seal Treaty, The Endangered Species Act, IUCN/The World Conservation Union, Convention on international Trade in Endangered Species of Wild Fauna and Flora, Marine Mammal Protection Act of 1972.
+Efforts have been made in legislation since the early 20th century: the North Pacific Fur Seal Convention of 1911, the US Endangered Species Act of 1973, the International Union for Conservation of Nature (IUCN), the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES; also known as the Washington Convention), and the US Marine Mammal Protection Act of 1972.
 Other conservation efforts are done through reintroduction and zoological parks.